Phil has changed….

 If any of you worship leaders want to come to Gaza or Pakistan let me know we could use you

-If you think you were bad, this video was taken a week before I was saved.
+If you think you were bad, this video was taken a year or so before I was saved.
 Crossing the Yukon border in 2002.

 Taken a week before I came to Christ.